Reddimus/UARTcommunication-TM4C123/README.md

 This project provides a simple device driver for UART communication between boards running on the TM4C123GH6PM microcontroller.
 The project aims to facilitate board-to-board communication using UART1.
 The mini-project sends a signal from one board to another to turn on an LED.

+Note: src/inc folder contains the source code and header files used for the UART device driver.
+The folders are only used for organization purposes.
+The entire project can be found in the Keilv5_proj folder.

 ### Features

 - UART Initialization